fleming79/async-kernel/CONTRIBUTING.md

     CI checks also run for a matrix of OS's and python versions.
 So even if all tests pass locally, tests can still fail for another os or python version.

+[^test-pypi]: This workflow also runs on push to the main branch, but will instead publish to [TestPyPI](https://test.pypi.org/project/async-kernel/).